Who do I call if I have questions?

-Will providers have any input into how KanCare operates?
+Do providers have any input into how KanCare operates?

 Yes.
 The health plans have committees that will have provider representatives.
 Providers are also represented on the Governor’s KanCare Advisory Council.
 There are four external workgroups that will help the State implement KanCare; providers are represented on each of those workgroups.

-Will I submit claims to the three health plans or continue to submit them to the State’s MMIS?
+Do I submit claims to the three health plans or continue to submit them to the State’s MMIS?